mattva01/schooltool/src/schooltool/testing/README.txt

 HTML Analyzation Tools
 ----------------------

-There is a set (currently one ;-) of helpful analyzation tools available.
+There is a set of helpful analyzation tools available.

     >>> from schooltool.testing import analyze